-The California Energy Commission's (CEC) April 14, 2021 Business Meeting was held remotely, consistent with Executive Orders N-25-20 and N-29-20 and the recommendations from the California Department of Public Health to encourage physical distancing to slow the spread of COVID-19.
-The public was able to participate and observe the meeting consistent with the direction in these Executive Orders.
-Instructions for remote participation were provided in the notice for this meeting and as set forth below in the agenda.
+The California Energy Commission's (CEC) April 14, 2021 Business Meeting will be held remotely, consistent with Executive Orders N-25-20 and N-29-20 and the recommendations from the California Department of Public Health to encourage physical distancing to slow the spread of COVID-19.
+The public may participate consistent with the direction in these executive orders.